artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 Indexing very large datasets can be so resource-intensive that indexing will fail.
-By default, Archivematica will abort processing and invoked the “Failed SIP” microservice.
+By default, Archivematica will abort processing and invoked the "Failed SIP" microservice.

 The ``ARCHIVEMATICA_MCPCLIENT_MCPCLIENT_INDEX_AIP_CONTINUE_ON_ERROR`` parameter
 can be set to allow indexing to fail.
 When this is set and indexing fails, the AIP will carry on with processing and be stored.
-It can’t be found using the normal search features in the Appraisal and Archival Storage tabs.
+It can't be found using the normal search features in the Appraisal and Archival Storage tabs.

-This feature doesn’t optimize performance so much as mitigate performance limitations.
+This feature doesn't optimize performance so much as mitigate performance limitations.
 See `MCPClient`_ Configuration for details.

 Disabling task output